 When I was 10 years old I left for Belarus.
 For 8 years I studied at the Belarusian State Choreography Gymnasium-College.
 I was alone without my parents.
 It was a hard time being without parents.
 I wanted to become a professional and successful ballet artist.

 After graduating from college.
 I got a job at the Bolshoi Theatre of Belarus.
-After a year I became an artist of the highest qualification category (Soloist of the Belarusian ballet).
+Year after I became an artist of the highest qualification category (Soloist of the Belarusian ballet).
 I performed many hard and responsible roles such as Juliet in Romeo and Juliet, 7th waltz in Chopiniana, Maria in the Fountain of Bakhchysarai, Kitti in the Anna Karenina, Maria in the Nutcracker, Pas de trois, Little Swans in the Swan Lake, pas de trois Le Corsaire, etc. I as well performed in Gala Concerts.